Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Spin-wave approximation

-In this section we briefly outline the calculation of the correction to the classical Néel state within the spin wave approximation.
+In this Appendix we briefly outline the calculation of the correction to the classical Néel state within the spin-wave approximation.
 Since the lattices do not possess translation symmetry, we choose an ansatz for the calculation along the lines of Refs.~\cite{Walker80,Sanyal12}.
 Inserting the ansatz of Eqs.~(\ref{eq:spin_a}) and $(\ref{eq:spin_b}$) into the Heisenberg Hamiltonian Eq.~(\ref{eq:heisenberg}) yields

 Here we defined the site-dependent coordination number $z_{\i} = \sum_{\j} T_{\i,\j}$.
 We can write the equations of motions for the boson operators in a matrix representation as

 with